Principles underlying financial statement reporting and notes

 Capital consolidation is undertaken in accordance with the purchase method, whereby the shareholders’ equity of the consolidated company is netted against the carrying value of the shareholding in the parent company as of the date of acquisition or the date of establishment.

 After initial consolidation, changes arising from business activities which are reflected in the current results of the accounting period in the consolidated financial statements are allocated to income reserves.
 The effects of intra-Group transactions are eliminated in preparing the consolidated annual financial statements.

 The share of non-controlling interests in shareholders’ equity and Group net income is shown separately in the consolidated balance sheet and income statement.

-According to the equity method of accounting, the shares of an entity are accounted for at acquisition cost.
-After acquisition, the carrying value of the associate is increased or reduced by the Group’s share of the profits or losses and of the non-income-statement-related movements in the shareholders’ equity of the associate.
+According to the equity method of accounting, the shares of an enterprise are accounted for at acquisition cost as of the date of acquisition.
+After acquisition, the carrying value of the joint venture company is increased or reduced by the Group’s share of the profits or losses and of the non-income-statement-related movements in the shareholders’ equity of the joint venture company.